Jean Boissel: Poste du Touquet

 Boissel designed the Hôtel des postes du Touquet-Paris-Plage, which functions as a post office in Le Touquet (photos here and here).

-Boissel won a competition organized by the municipality (beating out the architects Louis Quetelart and Albert Pouthier).
+Boissel won a competition organized by the municipality (beating the architects Louis Quetelart and Albert Pouthier).
 Boissel wanted to preserve the memory that it was built on the site of the former Church of Saint-Jean, with the inclusion of a small bell tower.
 It was built in 1927 by the Delcourt Brothers.
 Contributors to the project included the ceramist Delassus, and the glass painter Jeannin Gaëtan.

 It was designated a historical monument on 12 May 1997.